 We now proceed to define the permutation representation $\widetilde{\rho}_X$ in Equation \eqref{eq:intro2}.
 We first define natural elements in an evolution algebra.

 \begin{definition}[{\cite[Definitions 2.2]{natural_element}}] Let $X$ be an evolution $\K$-algebra.
-A set $\A=\{x_1,\ldots, x_r\}\subset X$ is called an extending natural family if there exists $\B$ a natural basis of $X$ such that $\A\subset\B$.
-If $\{x\}$ is an extending natural family for some $x\in X$, we say that $x$ is a natural element in $X$. \end{definition}
+A set $\A=\{x_1,\ldots, x_r\}\subset X$ is called an extending natural family if there exists a natural basis $\B$ of $X$ such that $\A\subset\B$.
+We say that $x \in X$ is a natural element if $\{x\}$ is an extending natural family. \end{definition}

-Our next result shows that the set of all idempotent natural elements in an idempotent evolution algebra is very special:
+A very special example of an extending natural family is the set of all idempotent natural elements in an idempotent evolution algebra: